-Note: NE = not estimated; NA = not applicable.
+Note: NA = not applicable; NE = not estimated.

 All of New Zealand's land area in the other land category is classified as 'managed'.
-New Zealand considers all land to be managed as all land is under some form of management plan, regardless of the intensity and/or type of land-management practices.
+New Zealand considers all land to be managed, as all land is under some form of management plan, regardless of the intensity and/or type of land-management practices.
 No guidance is provided in GPG-LULUCF for estimating carbon stocks in living biomass or dead organic matter for other land that is managed, and, as a result, the change in carbon stocks and non-CO2 emissions is not assessed for this category.

-Soil carbon stocks in other land remaining other land are estimated using a Tier 1 method for mineral soils as described in section 7.1.3 - soils.
+Soil carbon stocks in other land remaining other land are estimated using a Tier 1 method for mineral soils (section 7.1).
 The steady state mineral soil carbon stock in other land is estimated to be 92.59 t C ha-1, with an associated uncertainty of 95 per cent.
 In the absence of default stock change factors for this land use, it is assumed that other land represents native conditions, and the reference soil organic stock value is used.